minkang20/tswd-portfolio-minkangl/final-project-part-three.md

 Zhi, T., Li, Z., Jiang, Z., Wei, L., & Sornette, D. (2019).
 Is there a housing bubble in China?.
 Emerging Markets Review, 39, 120-132.

-# Final thoughts
+## Final thoughts

 This journal presents a fascinating opportunity for me to deeply reconsider facts, persuasively advocate for change, and refine my perspectives.

 During presentations, however, I find it challenging to comprehensively detail the call to action.
-Additionally, it's difficult to convey significant shifts in data visualizations, such as the notable increase in house prices around 2016.
-While highlighting key factors might seem beneficial, this approach may not fully capture the complexity of events within a broad political and economic framework.
-I added a reference line marking the interest rate cut to help explain that partially.
-To illustrate the economic repercussions of the housing bubble, I employ bubble charts showcasing major real estate companies and their sales figures.
-Bubble charts are particularly effective here, as they offer a more relatable and intuitive understanding of the data.
+Moreover, elucidating significant trends in data visualizations, such as the marked escalation in housing prices circa 2016, proves to be complex.
+While emphasizing key factors could seem advantageous, this method may not capture the intricacies of events within an expansive political and economic landscape.
+To mitigate this, I integrated a reference line indicating the interest rate reduction, aiming to provide some explanation.

+To depict the economic fallout of the housing bubble, I utilize bubble charts that display major real estate firms and their sales data.
+These charts excel in conveying a more tangible and intuitive grasp of the information, offering a unique lens through which to view the economic impact.